 Test conditions and evaluation criteria

 The proposals will be tested under the High Bit-Depth CTC specified in [1] in both lossy and lossless configurations.
+Simulation results in Low QP, Normal QP configurations as well as in lossless configuration to be reported for all tests.

 Planned tests in the CE shall be implemented on, and compared with, VTM-13.0 with the modification described in CTC [1] to enable high bit depth processing.
+Configuration files provided with VTM-13.0 reflect HBD-ralated adoptions from JVET V meeting.

+In LowQP configuration, extended precision processing will be enabled (parameter ExtendedPrecision is set equal to 1), and all results will be compared with an anchor with the same setting.

+For Normal QP configuration (12 bits 4:2:0 PQ/HLG test sequences), extended precision will be disabled (parameter ExtendedPrecision is set equal to 0) and the results will be compared with an anchor with extended precision disabled.

+Adaptive transform precision tests (i.e. CE-2) will also report results for extended precision processing being disabled for 12 bits data (HDR PQ/HLG and SVT12) in LowQP configuration for both, the anchor and the test.
+Proponents of CE-2 tests to provide anchor simulation results in the aforementioned configuration.
+Cross-checkers of CE-2 to report on the anchor results cross-check as well.

+For tests targeting high throughput profile ( i.e. ,CE-3), HM configured in HEVC high throughput profile as an additional reference point to be used.
+The latest version of HM (HM-16.23) will be used for high throughout profile.
+In HM-16.23, the High Throughput 4:4:4 16 Intra profile can be enabled using encoder_intra_high_throughput_rext.cfg.
+Proponents of CE-3 tests to provide the HM anchor simulation results in the aforementioned configuration.
+Cross-checkers of CE-3.x to report on the HM anchor results cross-check as well.

-For tests targeting high throughput profile, HM configured in HEVC high throughput profile as an additional reference point to be used.Proposals will be compared with respect to bit rate, objective quality and complexity.
-To provide an indication of complexity, comparative run-times for encoding and decoding will be used.
-In addition, throughput issues should be considered, in particular any change to the bin to bit ratio.
+Proposals will be compared with respect to bit rate, objective quality, and complexity.
+To provide an indication of complexity, comparative run-times for encoding and decoding as well as assessed increase in memory requirements and number of additional operations will be used.
+In addition, throughput issues should be considered, in particular any change to the bin to bit ratio will be reported for CE-3 tests.

 If a proposal changes coding for 8 or 10 bit sources, additional VVC 10 bit CTC results shall be provided.